awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithParamGroups.md

 The following example modifies the` max_connections` and `max_allowed_packet` values in the DB parameter group named *mydbparametergroup*\.

-**Note**
-Amazon RDS does not support passing multiple comma\-delimited parameter values for a single parameter\.

 **Example**
 For Linux, OS X, or Unix: